fhbzc/CSS_program/README.md

 ## Acknowledgement
 This is a grassroots project initiated by PhD students in computational social science, and it won't be what it is without the contributions from the broad open-source community.
 Please refer to the contributors to view the full list of contributors.

-Particularly, we want to recognize people who help start, and make significant contributions to the project: [Hongbo Fang](https://scholar.google.com/citations?user=tMNsrlQAAAAJ&hl=zh-CN), [Yulin Yu](https://yulin-yu.github.io/)
+Particularly, we want to recognize people who help start, and make significant contributions to the project: [Hongbo Fang](https://scholar.google.com/citations?user=tMNsrlQAAAAJ&hl=zh-CN), [Ziwen Chen](https://www.gsb.stanford.edu/programs/phd/academic-experience/students/ziwen-chen), [Yulin Yu](https://yulin-yu.github.io/)

 ## Contact
 Please reach out to *Hongbo Fang* via fanghongdoublebo@gmail.com